Food Desert Retail Strategy

 - Increase the impact of food-based business in Baltimore’s economy: Baltimore understands the power of small food business and entrepreneurism in job creation and economic development.
 The City supports projects that incubate food-based small businesses, provide job training and offer skills-based employment opportunities.

-- A 10-year, 80 percent credit against the personal property tax for supermarkets locating in or making significant improvements in food desert incentive areas
+- A 10-year, 80 percent credit against the personal property tax for supermarkets locating in or making significant improvements in grocery store incentive areas

 - Personal property typically covers furniture, fixtures and equipment